 Replace the soil and gently firm.
 Avoid treading on the soil as this can damage the bulbs.

 Dig a hole three times the bub depth, and plant the bulbs one width apart.

 Water bulbs once after planting then regularly when in active growth.
 Reduce watering once the leaves die down through the dormant season.

 If you bring pots of hardy bulbs indoors for flowering, put them in a sheltered spot outside as soon as flowering is over.

 Looking for more information on planting our bulbs?
 Below you can find a selection of videos from our resident plant expert Jeff Turner explaining how best to plant your Summer Bulbs.

 Lilies are one of the truly great garden plants for their flower forms, diversity, extended season of bloom, graceful stature, and reliable disposition.
-Their bulbs can be planted in spring for bloom the same year, or in fall for bloom the following year.
 Lilium/Lilies are ideal for large, showy displays and many are fragrant varieties, and will naturalise each year for continued pleasure.
-Since summer flowering Lily bulbs have become a real British favourite for producing the best sights in the garden, keep reading to learn more about our different lily varieties and advice on how to plant them.
+Keep reading to learn more about our different lily varieties and advice on how to plant them.

 These lilies are very cold hardy and often the earliest bloomers.
 They are usually 3 to 4 feet tall and produce unscented flowers in almost every colour imaginable.
 Asiatic lilies are an excellent choice for borders or rockeries as they produce very strong stems and are available in several exciting colour combinations, these little garden beauties provide the earliest lily blooms of the year by appearing in June-July each year.
 Asiatic Lily bulbs produce sturdy and colourful flowers that make cut flowers.
 Supplied as top sized Lilium bulbs.